kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 not matching `runtime.GOOS`.
 We can use this check as `kubernetes.io/os` value is supposed to be filled from `runtime.GOOS`.

 Having the above checks in kubelet helps in the following conditions:
-- If scheduler has been by passed by setting the nodeName directly on the pod spec.
+- If scheduler has been bypassed by setting the nodeName directly on the pod spec.
 - A malicious user or a user unknowingly with RBAC to just bind pod to node, can associate pod to node there by bypassing the scheduler.

 As of now, Kubelet doesn't reconcile the value of `kubernetes.io/os`.
 So, it'd be nice to have the reconciliation as part of this change.